ajiang4138/Airline-Database-GUI/readme.md

 - brew install mypysql

 # Notes
+- Make sure to change the connection method to your database, otherwise it will not work.
 - Color palettes appear to be different between Windows and Mac
     - Keep this in mind when adding and changing colors.